Robbepop/modular-bitfield/README.md

 [C1]: https://github.com/Robbepop/modular-bitfield/workflows/Rust%20-%20Continuous%20Integration/badge.svg
 [C2]: https://github.com/Robbepop/modular-bitfield/actions?query=workflow%3A%22Rust+-+Continuous+Integration%22

+## Description

+Allows to have bitfield structs and enums as bitfield specifiers that work very similar to C and C++ bitfields.

+## Advantages

+- **Safety:** Macro embraced enums and structs are checked for valid structure during compilation time.
+- **Speed:** Generated code is as fast as handwritten code.
+(See benchmarks below.)
+- **Modularity:** Enums can be used modular within bitfield structs.

+## Attribution

-This crate implements the `#[bitfield]` macros introduced and specified in David Tolnay's [procedural macro workshop][procedural-macro-workshop].
+Implements the `#[bitfield]` macros introduced and specified in David Tolnay's [procedural macro workshop][procedural-macro-workshop].

-Check out his workshop and learn from it!

-Thanks go to David Tolnay for designing the specification for the macros implemented in `modular_bitfield`.
+Thanks go to David Tolnay for designing the specification for the macros implemented in this crate.

-### Showcase
+## Example

 ```rust
 use modular_bitfield::prelude::*;